 outsourcing and next-generation services.
 At the beginning of the year,

-we had 11 direct subsidiaries.
-As on March 31, 2015, we have 13 direct subsidiaries, 29 step-down subsidiaries and one associate.
+associate.
+As on March 31, 2016, we have 16 direct subsidiaries, 30

+step-down subsidiaries and one associate.

 During the year, the Board of Directors (''the Board'') reviewed the

 affairs of the subsidiaries.
 In accordance with Section 129(3) of the

 Companies Act, 2013, we have prepared consolidated financial statements

 of the Company, which forms part of this Annual Report.
 Further, a

 statement containing the salient features of the financial statement of